GulamJilani5/dsa/src/streams/stream-questions.md

 ⏺️ ➡️ 🟦 🔵 🟢 🔴 ⭕🟠🟣🟥🟧✔️ ☑️ • ‣ → ⁕

+## ➡️ Find the second highest salary of Employee table

-## ➡️ 1.
-You are given a list of employees, where each employee has a name, department, and salary.
+## ➡️ You are given a list of employees, where each employee has a name, department, and salary.

-## ➡️ 2.
-Write two entity classes (Employee, Department) and a lambda to group employees by department with empty lists for unmatched departments
+## ➡️ Write two entity classes (Employee, Department) and a lambda to group employees by department with empty lists for unmatched departments

-## ➡️ 3.
-“Write a Java Stream API one-liner to remove duplicates, sort by string length (descending), take top 2 elements, and join them with a comma.”
+## ➡️ “Write a Java Stream API one-liner to remove duplicates, sort by string length (descending), take top 2 elements, and join them with a comma.”

 ## ➡️ How to group data using Collectors